USRSE/usrse.github.io/pages/wg/outreach.md

 template for ad-hoc events such as these.

-To address this gap, the Outreach working group aims to create a "Ad-hoc US-RSE Overview Template" that is customizable for different audiences but provides a basic set of standardized content.
+To address this gap, the Outreach working group aims to create an "Ad-hoc US-RSE Overview Template" that is customizable for different audiences but provides a basic set of standardized content.

 ### Career Counseling